In this article, I’m sharing everything you need to know about the 2024 IRMAA Brackets.

-If you want to lower your Medicare premiums this year and learn how to reduce IRMAA, you’ll love this article.
+If you want to lower your Medicare premiums and learn how to reduce IRMAA, you will enjoy this article.

-- IRMAA is a pesky fee that high-earning Medicare members have to pay each month.
+- IRMAA is a pesky monthly fee that affects high-earning Medicare members.

-- Updated 2022 IRMAA brackets can increase Medicare Part B monthly premiums by as much as $408.20 and Medicare Part D monthly premiums by as much as $77.90.
+- The 2024 IRMAA brackets can increase Medicare Part B monthly premiums by as much as $419.30.

 IRMAA stands for Income-Related Monthly Adjusted Amount.
 It represents an increase to Medicare Part B and Part D standard monthly premiums and is determined by the Social Security Administration.

-In plain English, IRMAA is a pesky fee (a.k.a. surcharge) that Medicare members have to pay each month if they make too much money.
+Put simply, IRMAA is a pesky monthly fee (a.k.a. surcharge) that Medicare members must pay if they make too much money.

 IRMAA is based on your Modified Adjusted Gross Income (MAGI) from two years ago.